-A. The Special Rapporteur urges the Government to immediately and unconditionally prohibit the sentencing of children to death
+A. The Special Rapporteur reiterates her call on the Government to immediately and unconditionally abolish the sentencing of children to death

-The Islamic Penal Code $(2013)^2$ establishes the age of criminal responsibility at 9 lunar years for girls and 15 lunar years for boys.3 However, the age of responsibility for ta'zir crimes (crimes for which fixed penalties are not provided in Islamic law giving the judge discretion as to the sentence imposed) is 18 years for all children.
-For ta'zir crimes, convicted children are sentenced to correctional measures.
-In contrast, criminal responsibility for crimes punishable by hudud (punishments fixed by God) or qisas (punishment or retribution in kind), which carry mandatory punishments such as death, is maintained at the age of "maturity", which is 9 lunar years for girls and 15 lunar years for boys.
+The Islamic Penal Code (2013)2 establishes the age of criminal responsibility at 9 lunar years for girls and 15 lunar years for boys.3 However, the age of responsibility for ta'zir crimes (crimes for which fixed penalties are not provided in Islamic law giving the judge discretion as to the sentence imposed) is 18 years for all children.
+For these crimes, convicted children are sentenced to correctional measures.
+In contrast, criminal responsibility for crimes punishable by hudud (punishments fixed by God) or qisas (punishment or retribution in kind), which carry mandatory punishments such as death, is maintained at the age of "maturity" that is 9 lunar years for girls and 15 lunar years for girls and boys.

-The law on the "Protection of Children and Adolescents",4 adopted in June 2020, provides alternative punishments for persons under the age of 18 except for crimes under qisas and hudud, where the Islamic Penal Code sentences prevails.5
+The law on the "Protection of Children and Adolescents",4 adopted in June 2020, provides alternative punishments for persons under the age of 18, except for crimes under qisas and hudud, where the Islamic Penal Code sentences prevails.5